apache/spark/docs/monitoring.md

 ### Executor Metrics

-Executor-level metrics are sent from each executor to the driver as part of the Heartbeat to describe the performance metrics of Executor itself like JVM heap memory, GC infomation.
+Executor-level metrics are sent from each executor to the driver as part of the Heartbeat to describe the performance metrics of Executor itself like JVM heap memory, GC information.
 Metrics `peakExecutorMetrics.*` are only enabled if `spark.eventLog.logStageExecutorMetrics.enabled` is true.
 A list of the available metrics, with a short description:

 <table class="table">